 Q3.
 What about the graphic design process?

 Answer:- This answer belongs to your expertise so, prepare this in the best and most presentable form that nobody else can explain it better than you.
-After all, this is what you chose in the first place so, how and who is going to be the other person to express your desires, your work, your zeal.
+After all, this is what you chose in the first place, so who else will express your desires, work, and zeal better than you.
+This is where you can flaunt your motion graphics skills.

 Tell them how time passes while you are onto your machine crafting the graphics, putting your thoughts into geometrical figures, how you fill colors to your intellectuals, how you bring out stories from your piece of art.